- Watch Face Complications

 - Trash: Move draft to the trash.

-The Drafts Apple Watch app also supports direct integration with Siri, using the phrase “Create a note using Drafts”.
+In general, the most reliable way to capture to Drafts is to use the capture complication to launch the app directly to Drafts, but the Drafts Apple Watch app also supports direct integration with Siri, using the phrase “Create a note using Drafts”.

 When your watch is paired and has an active connection with your iPhone, changes made on the Watch are pushed back to the phone more or less in real-time.